By Jose E. Latour, Esq. – Founder of LatourLaw, P.A.

 Let’s begin with the FACTS:

 - The EB-5 Immigrant Investor category became law under the Immigration Act of 1990 (IMMACT90).
 The category was originally intended only for direct investors creating 10 new full time jobs in the US via their investment.
-As such, Direct EB-5 is a permanent part of U.S. immigration law (until the law is proactively changed,)
+As such, Direct EB-5 is a permanent part of U.S. immigration law.

-- After its creation, the EB-5 category was stymied by a series of bureaucratic regulations which made it very unappealing.
-Few investors applied.
-A few years later, the EB-5 Regional Center Pilot Program was created, permitting USCIS-approved EB-5 Regional Centers to collectively pool EB-5 investor funds to make larger investments and count not only the direct jobs created, but the indirect and economically-induced jobs.
+- A few years later, the EB-5 Regional Center Pilot Program was created, permitting USCIS-approved EB-5 Regional Centers to collectively pool EB-5 investor funds to make larger investments and count not only the direct jobs created, but the indirect and economically-induced jobs.

-- Because the RC program was a PILOT program, it was separate, not incorporated into the permanent law.
+- But the RC program was established as a PILOT – meaning a “trial” – program.
 Accordingly, over the past two decades, the RC program has expired and been reinstated time and again.
 On June 30th, 2021, the RC program AGAIN expired, and while we in the industry are optimistic that it will be reauthorized soon, no one knows exactly when that will be.

 - The USCIS has confirmed that, for the moment, the TEA investment amount for EB-5 is $500,000;